-Is the SQL DB outdated?
-RDBMS is no longer useful for Business?
-NoSQL DB replaced SQL DB?
-These are some of the frequently asked questions..
-Let us understand clear difference between both databases and why we choose one over the other for our project.
+Is the SQL database outdated?
+Is a Relational Database Management System (RDBMS) no longer useful for business?
+Did NoSQL database replace SQL database?
+These are some of the frequently asked questions.
+Let us understand a clear difference between both databases and why we choose one over the other for our project.

 Here is the outline of the differences between SQL DB and NoSQL DB: